 How to Prepare for Your Bath Bomb Experience

 Candles.
 You’ve got to have candles but try to keep them neutral so as not to interfere with your expected bomb aromas.

 Fill your bathtub deeply.
-Once you have enough water and just the right temperature drop in your favourite bath bomb and let the magic happen.
+Once you have enough water and just the right temperature drop in your favorite bath bomb and let the magic happen.

-The active ingredients immediately react with the water to release the colours and scent contained within.
+The active ingredients immediately react with the water to release the colors and scent contained within.
 Foam and fizz abound as all the joyous relaxation aids are released.

 Have a soft warm towel ready for your exit.

 How Long for my Bath Bomb to Dissolve?

 I know.
 I know!
 You just want to get in.
 And you can.
 It’s up to you.

 If you would rather wait for your bath bomb to completely disappear, you will not have to wait long.

 - An average bath bomb will dissolve in about 5 minutes.